Pyramids of Giza, A Monumental Legacy of the Ancient World

 Khufu and his successors had erected their pyramids atop the Mokattam Formation, a series of relatively hard middle-Eocene limestone and dolomite layers that form the surface of this part of the plateau.
 Many of the blocks that compose the Great Pyramid, excavated in a quarry a short distance south of the structure.

-Construction of pyramid
+Construction of a Pyramid

 Pyramid of Giza